Autonomous Issue Resolver: Towards Zero-Touch Code Maintenance: Methodology

 \subsection{A data-first graph representation}

-We propose a fundamental re-architecture of the agent's environment.
+This paper proposes a fundamental re-architecture of the agent's environment.
 Rather than representing a repository as text files, or even as a multi-layer code property graph in which functions and statements are the primary nodes, we focus directly on the \emph{data} that flows through the system.

-We define the \emph{Data-First Transformation Graph} (DTG) as a directed multigraph with:
+The \emph{Data-First Transformation Graph} (DTG) is defined as a directed multigraph with:

 \begin{itemize} \item \textbf{Nodes as data states:} Each node corresponds to a semantically meaningful data artifact (e.g., a variable, object, etc) at a specific point in its lifecycle, annotated with type, schema, constraints, and source locations. \item \textbf{Edges as transformations:} Each edge corresponds to an operator, function, or API call that transforms one data state into another, potentially guarded by control-flow conditions. \end{itemize}